 Another thing to consider when trying to cut back on your monthly mortgage payments is whether you have home insurance included in a package with your mortgage.
 Typically buildings insurance is a condition of your mortgage but that does not mean it has to be a policy with the same lender, as these are often the most expensive and may not be the best for your circumstances.
 When you took out your mortgage did you have a deal with your provider that included home insurance and you are now paying this monthly in addition to your mortgage?
 Consider whether you are double-insured; you may have forgotten you had home insurance built-in with your mortgage deal.
 If this is the case, it may be cheaper to cancel the home insurance with your lender and take out a separate policy.

 The quickest and easiest way to compare home insurance is via a comparison site such as Quotezone*.
 Comparison sites allow you to compare multiple providers at once to find the best deal.
-We have partnered with Quotezone* to allow you to search and compare cheap quotes from over 40 UK home insurance providers.
+We have partnered with Quotezone* so that you can search and compare cheap quotes from over 40 UK home insurance providers.
+One thing to consider when comparing home insurance policies, however, is that not all insurers are on comparison sites so you may get a better deal directly with an insurer such as Direct Line.

 What to do if you’re struggling to pay your mortgage